lpmdiaz/HyperGraphs.jl/README.md

 ### Core

-The source and the target of an oriented hyperedge are also referred to as head and tail, but the former is more explicit.
+The source and the target of an oriented hyperedge are also referred to as head and tail, but the former notation is more explicit.

 #### Chemical hypergraphs and chemical hyperedges